1tzkaos/fantasy_football_monte_carlo_draft_simulator/README.md

 ### Teams

-This file provides the details for your league.
+This file provides the details for each team in your league.
 Other information, like whether the simulation should replicate a snake draft, should be contained within the `.env` file, which is read by `backend/models/config.py`.

 The following columns are required: